emaduracell/Graph-U-Nets/README.md

 ## Graph U-Nets

 #### How to run
+0. Create a `raw_data` folder in `pytorch_model` with test.tfrecord, train.tfrecord, valid.tfrecord, meta.json files.
+  So for example `pytorch_model/raw_data/train.tfrecord`.

+The following commands must be ran with `pytorch_model` as working directory.
 1. Run `python main_data.py`: you can set it via `dataconfig.yaml`.
 2. Run `python train.py`: you can set it via `config.yaml`.
 3. Run `python visualize_simulation.py`: you can set it via the following parameters.